-This facility, located on Route 195 south of the Towers Dormitories was constructed in 1953 and contains 23,750 square feet of headhouse and greenhouse space.
+This facility is located on Route 195, south of the Towers Dormitories.
+Constructed in 1953 it contains 23,750 square feet of headhouse and greenhouse space.
 The headhouse has both classroom lab space and support space for the greenhouse.
 The original materials used to construct this facility require a large amount of annual maintenance given the significant impact of a greenhouse environment.
-The ventilation system is outdated and the glazing system requires replacement.
-Current plans envision replacement of the greenhouse and renovation of the headhouse.
-This project is currently in the planning stage and a design team for the project has been selected.
+This project will renovate the headhouse to provide updated mechanical infrastructure, required code improvements, and curriculum support spaces.
+A new research greenhouse will provide a critically needed sponsored research and curriculum support facility.
+A design team has completed the assessment and programming phase, and will complete schematic design by the end of April.